 Sensitive Content Risk

 You can find the locations with the most sensitive content using their Risk scores.
-Egnyte Protect calculates a Risk score for each file and each location on a scale of 1 to 9 based on the type of contained sensitive content.
+Egnyte Secure and Govern calculates a Risk score for each file and each location on a scale of 1 to 9 based on the type of contained sensitive content.
 Locations with more files with more sensitive content will have higher Risk scores.
 For example, a folder containing files with highly sensitive information such as employee Social Security numbers will have Risk scores closer to 9, while a folder containing just files with telephone numbers will have Risk scores closer to 1.

 When you click on the row for a location, you can see more details about the sensitive content found inside the location.

 - The content classification policies that were matched with the files inside the location.
 For example, if a file inside a folder matched the PCI-DSS policy, the PCI-DSS tag would be visible in the Details pane when you click on the folder’s row.

 - The complete list of sensitive files in the folder and the actual sensitive information found in them.